impostorsguides/impostorsguides.github.io/index.md

 The programming community could stand to be a more welcoming place for beginners.
 Greybeards always tell newbies to "read the fucking manual", but "the manual" is quite often written for people who are already experts, or at least it appears written that way to those same newbies.

 "The Impostor's Guide To Programming" is an attempt to fix that.
-[Chip and Dan Heath's amazing book "Made To Stick"](https://www.amazon.com/Made-Stick-Ideas-Survive-Others-ebook/dp/B000N2HCKQ/) talks about "The Curse of Knowledge" and how experts often don't realize that they're talking over the heads of more novice practicioners.
+[Chip and Dan Heath's amazing book "Made To Stick"](https://www.amazon.com/Made-Stick-Ideas-Survive-Others-ebook/dp/B000N2HCKQ/){:target="_blank" rel="noopener"} talks about "The Curse of Knowledge" and how experts often don't realize that they're talking over the heads of more novice practicioners.
 This site attempts to swing the pendulum in the opposite direction, erring on the side of too much hand-holding.
 It makes the assumption that, when faced between the dual risks of annoying a more seasoned engineer vs. mystifying a more novice one, the latter is the greater sin.

 I'm a journeyman engineer myself, and I may have gotten some things wrong in these posts.
-If you spot an error and want to help fix it, feel free to reach out [here](https://twitter.com/impostorsguides) (for now).
+If you spot an error and want to help fix it, feel free to reach out [here](https://twitter.com/impostorsguides){:target="_blank" rel="noopener"} (for now).
 You can also use the same link to reach out with general questions or comments.

 ## Why the focus on Ruby and Rubyists?